dividedbyzeroco/warp-server/rest.md

 - fi: found in the given subquery, for more info, see the [Subqueries section](#subqueries)
 - fie: found in either of the given subqueries, for more info, see the [Subqueries section](#subqueries)
 - nfi: not found in the given subquery, for more info, see the [Subqueries section](#subqueries)
+- nfe: not found in either of the given subqueries, for more info, see the [Subqueries section](#subqueries)

 For example: